sfu-dhil/wilde-schema/docs/transcribing_editing.md

  * `es` Spanish
  * `fr` French
  * `it` Italian
-* `dc.publisher` is the title of the paper or the name of the publisher.
+* `dc.publisher` is the title of the newspaper.
 * `dc.region` is the country or other national entity where the report was published.
 Examples include France, Australia, Britain (not "British", not "England"), and Canada.
-* `dc.region.city` is the city location where the report was published
+* `dc.region.city` is the city where the newspaper was published
-* TODO: add dc.source fields.
+* `dc.source.database` is the database source for the report.
+* `dc.source.institution` is the institutional source for the report.
+* `dc.source.facsimile` is the facsimile page of the report.
+* `dc.source.url` is the url for the digital newspaper or for the institutional catalogue that holds the original print copies.

 ## Content

-The text of the news report follows the metadata between `<body>` tags.
+Enter the text of the news report within `<body>` tags.

 The body of each news report must include `<div id="original" lang="">` and a corresponding `</div>` tag.
 The value of the `lang` attribute must match the `content` of the `dc.language` meta tag.